 Quantification of damages caused by exclusionary behaviour

-A second example of antitrust infringements that can give rise to harm and therefore damage claims are those abuses of dominant position that are aimed at the exclusion of competitors from the market.
-Examples of such practices are refusals to deal, tying and bundling, predatory pricing and anticompetitive rebates.
+A second example of antitrust infringements that can give rise to harm and, therefore, damage claims are those abuses of dominant position that are aimed at the exclusion of competitors from the market.
+Examples of this type of practice are refusals to deal, tying and bundling, predatory pricing and anticompetitive rebates.
 Similar harm can arise from some types of vertical restraints.
-An important difference to a hard-core cartel as discussed in the previous section is that a successful cartel harms customers, while it may benefit competitors who may be able to profit from the umbrella effect.
-By contrast, exclusionary practices directly harm competitors while the harm to customers often only arises in the long run, and may not be noticeable at the time of the claim as the abuse may not have lasted long enough to lead to the targeted competitor’s exit.
+An important difference from a hard-core cartel as discussed in the previous section is that a successful cartel harms customers, whereas it may benefit competitors who may be able to profit from the umbrella effect.
+By contrast, exclusionary practices directly harm competitors, whereas the harm to customers often only arises in the long run, and may not be noticeable at the time of the claim, as the abuse may not have lasted long enough to lead to the targeted competitor’s exit.
 Therefore, most of the claims regarding exclusionary behaviour are brought forward by competitors and not customers.
-Claims by customers could nevertheless arise, for instance if exclusion indeed already led to the exit of a competitor from the market and the dominant firm raised its prices afterwards.
+Claims by customers could nevertheless arise, for instance if exclusion already led to the exit of a competitor from the market and the dominant firm raised its prices afterwards.

-Estimating harm resulting from the reduction of sales because of exclusionary behaviour requires estimating the volume of lost sales, and the profit that would have been earned on these sales, by using the average profit margin.
-To estimate counterfactual sales in the absence of the infringement, similar methods can be used as for the estimation of the counterfactual price in the case of cartels, for instance a comparison of the claimant’s performance before, during and after the infringement, or the claimant’s performance in other (geographical) markets not subject to exclusionary behaviour.
+Estimating harm resulting from the reduction of sales because of exclusionary behaviour requires estimating the volume of lost sales, and the profit that would have been earned on these sales, for instance, by using the average profit margin.
+To estimate counterfactual sales in the absence of the infringement, similar methods can be used as for the estimation of the counterfactual price in the case of cartels, for instance a comparison of a claimant’s performance before, during and after the infringement, or a claimant’s performance in other (geographical) markets that are not subject to exclusionary behaviour.

-An additional complication is introduced by the fact that the impact of exclusionary behaviour may reach far into the future, if it leads to market exit or absence of entry without a possibility to enter or re-enter.
-Extending harm into the future makes it necessary not only to construct a counterfactual scenario for the past, but also expected counterfactual and actual scenarios for the future.
+An additional complication is introduced by the fact that the effects of exclusionary behaviour may reach far into the future, if the outcome is market exit or absence of entry without a possibility to enter or re-enter.
+Extending harm into the future makes it necessary not only to construct a counterfactual situation for the past, but also expected counterfactual and actual situations for the future.
 This introduces an additional element of uncertainty into the estimates.

 Interest on antitrust damages

-One type of infringement that commonly leads to harm and therefore damages claims is cartels.
+One type of infringement that commonly leads to harm and, therefore, damages claims is cartels.
 The most important harm from a cartel is a higher price paid by purchasers for the cartelised goods.
-The main element of harm is the harm from overcharge.
-This can be estimated based on the volume of commerce – i.e., the volume or value of purchases affected by the cartel, and the overcharge – that is, the per-unit difference between the actual prices paid by the purchaser and the prices it would have paid in the absence of the cartel.
+The main element of harm is from overcharge.
+This can be estimated based on the volume of commerce (i.e., the volume or value of purchases affected by the cartel, and the overcharge) that is, the per-unit difference between the actual prices paid by the purchaser and the prices it would have paid in the absence of the cartel.
 To estimate the overcharge, one needs to determine the counterfactual price.
-When determining the volume of commerce, attention must be paid to the proper identification of the precise scope of the cartel in terms of the affected goods, geographical territory, distribution channel and the time period.
+When determining the volume of commerce, attention must be paid to proper identification of the precise scope of the cartel in terms of the affected goods, geographical territory, distribution channel and the duration.
 To estimate the counterfactual price, various empirical techniques can be used, which will often be based on comparisons of the cartelised market with some comparator (i.e., a market that is sufficiently similar but not affected by a cartel).
 The eventual harm can be lower than the harm from overcharge if the purchaser passed on all or some of the price increase to its own customers.
 Such a behaviour can in turn lead to the volume effect – an additional profit loss resulting from lower volumes sold.

 Quantifying harm from exclusionary behaviour follows the same general principles but the focus is on the estimation of the counterfactual volumes or costs rather than the price.
 Additional complexity is added by the fact that harm from exclusionary behaviour extends into the future.
 Therefore, both the counterfactual and the actual situation must be forecast, which increases uncertainty about the actual extent of harm.